champsproject/chem_react_dyn/content/act2/ches3/roamiso-jekyll.md

 to the dissociated state of the molecule, is associated with a centrifugal barrier.
 It is rotationally symmetric and has a radius
 $r\approx13.43$.
-Its existence can be proven using a similar argument as in the original system {% cite krajnak2018phase --file roamiso-jekyll-bib %}: suppose $r$ is sufficiently large so that $U$ is effectively independent of $\theta$.
+Its existence can be proven using a similar argument as in the original system {% cite krajnak2018phase --file allrefs %}: suppose $r$ is sufficiently large so that $U$ is effectively independent of $\theta$.
 Denote
 $r_{po}$ the solution of